When you followed my journey so far, today's section from Oodnadatta to Marla is your last day on the Oodnadatta Track. I

-But before we are going on the track again, we'll have a close look around Oodnadatta.
+But before we are going back on the track again, we'll have a close look around Oodnadatta.

-This is another tiny settlement on the track with the same name, located about 1000 km north of Adelaide.
-The town has a population of about 270, and offers basic facilities.
+about 1000 km north of Adelaide.
+The town has a population of about 160, and offers basic facilities.

-The name Oodnadatta is perhaps an adaption of an Aboriginal word meaning "blossom of the mulga".
+The name Oodnadatta is relating to an Aboriginal word meaning "blossom of the mulga".

-Oodnadatta is the last stop for travellers before heading for the Simpson Desert, Dalhousie Springs, and other beautiful places in the region.
+Oodnadatta is the last stop for travellers to stock up before heading to the Simpson Desert, Dalhousie Springs, and other beautiful places in the region.

 Angle Pole Memorial is just a few km outside of Oodnadatta and marks the point where the Old Telegraph Line and the old Ghan line turn straight to the north.
 The memorial commemorates all those involved in the building of the Overland Telegraph Line between Adelaide and Darwin.

 The topography along the track is fairly flat, occasional tree-lined creek beds make a change in the scenery.

 If you are lucky and travel in spring after some good winter rain. you can see carpets of wildflowers.
 Otherwise there is just more gibber.

 Even if there is no more history to explore as on the first sections of this historic route, it is a great experience to travel here.